AutoDB/autoDB/README.md

 ---

-## 🚀🚀 Sponsorships 🚀🚀

-AutoDB is fully funded by [Aggressive Development AB](https://aggressive.se).
-Who are currently using it in the great news reader [Feeds](https://feeds-app.com), please check it out!
-(Its also my job).

-If you require support or need a feature implemented, you can support its development.
-You can also be listed here as an official sponsor.
-Feel free to drop me a line at [autoDB@aggressive.se](mailto:autoDB@aggressive.se) or twitter [@olof_t](https://twitter.com/olof_t)

----

 ## Performance

 AutoDB has very little overhead, in fact since it automatically performs bulk-saves of all changed objects it may be very well more performant than doing sql-queries manually.
 It uses SQLite with regular queries which is very fast.
 One can also add indexes to make fetches even faster.